-Inspired by reflexology footpaths in Taiwan’s public parks, The Weight of Our Living by Philadelphia-based artist Rachel Hsu invites the public to embark on a tactile and meditative journey.
-Visitors are encouraged to remove their shoes before traversing an undulating surface of rounded stones embedded in a six-foot-diameter circular platform.
-An adjacent curved seating element creates a space for repose and reflection, offering an escape from the fast pace of urban life.
+Inspired by reflexology footpaths in Taiwan’s public parks, The Weight of Our Living by Philadelphia-based artist Rachel Hsu invited the public to embark on a tactile and meditative journey.
+Visitors were encouraged to remove their shoes before traversing an undulating surface of rounded stones embedded in a six-foot-diameter circular platform.
+An adjacent curved seating element created a space for repose and reflection, offering an escape from the fast pace of urban life.

 WHYY: “A sculpture that probes your sole: ‘The Weight of Our Living’ quietly arrives on the Parkway”